ArmondR/team-profile-generator/README.md

 This application is a team profile generator.
 With the use of node.js and code terminal, the user is given prompts that they must give answers to in order to generate a produce an html file that displays a teams basic information.

-##  Future Development

-In future development of this application I would like to finish the functioonality of the overall application.
-This application is still in its beginning stages and has to be developed more.

 ## Usage

-The application will need to be accessed through the use of node.js to generate your HTML.
+The application will need to be accessed through the use of node.js to generate your HTML. to invoke app type 'node app' in terminal.

 ## Contributors